DinowSauron/SigmaGeek_Palindromic-Primers/Challenges/readme.md

 ## Some Info's:

 * if find a palindromic and nothing is in the terminal is because probably the number is prime and is taking a minute or three to process, if you have doubts of the number, just put the number in http://www.math.com/students/calculators/source/prime-number.htm to get correct answer.
-* the files has 1 digit+ in each number so i recommend to put your number position in get_pi_delivery minus (the number of file * 2) to get the correct positioning of your number.

 <br/>